Valentine’s Snowman Craft to accompany “My Snowman’s Valentine” poem by Leland Jacobs - My Snowman’s Valentine

 Print the template (linked above) to heavy paper.
 Have the children cut out (assist younger children with scissor skills or pre-cut prior to the activity) all the pieces on the template.
 The large red rectangle should be wrapped around the cardboard tube and taped in place.
 The smaller rectangles are for the arms.
 The children can accordion fold (demonstrate first) or simply cut the arms out and glue to the sides of the tube.
 The heart hat can either be glued or stapled to the front of the cardboard tube.
 Let the children use markers, stickers, or other Valentine’s decorations to add facial features and finish decorating their “Heart Man.”

 Shaving Cream and Glitter Sensory Play

 Target has Valentine vinyl placemats that are great for sensory mats.
 They are relatively inexpensive $1.99 and large enough to create individual play spaces if you do not have a sensory table at home or at school.
 The above photo was taken with shaving cream, glitter, and sprinkles.
 Let the kids sample the texture of the shaving cream first as some children prefer NOT to get messy or become anxious about the activity.
 Be sure to use unscented shaving cream to avoid any potential allergic reactions to the scented varieties.
 After the children are familiar with the shaving cream texture, add glitter or sprinkles.
 Ask the children if they can FEEL the difference after items are added.
 Let the kids make heart shapes in the shaving cream with Valentine’s cookies cutters or stamps.
 Other items that are fun to use: silicone basting brushes, large paintbrushes, potato mashers, and nature items.

-For more Valentine’s Day crafts, sensory, literacy, math, science, or dramatic play ideas, see the Valentine’s and Friendship Thematic Unit at The Preschool Toolbox!
+For more Valentine’s Day crafts, sensory, literacy, math, science, or dramatic play ideas, see the Valentine’s and Friendship Thematic Unit here on this blog!